albertogallini/txn_engine/Readme.md

 ## Implementation Description & Assumptions

 The transaction engine processes transactions from CSV input including deposits, withdrawals, disputes, resolutions, and chargebacks.
-It manages client accounts with available, held, and total balances while supporting batch processing for large datasets to ensure memory efficiency.
+It manages client accounts with available, held, and total balances.
-Safe arithmetic operations prevent overflow errors, and it handles disputes for both deposits and withdrawals, with negative holding for the latter
+Safe arithmetic operations prevent overflow errors, and it handles disputes for both deposits and withdrawals.
 Accounts are locked upon chargeback, and the system provides detailed error reporting.
-It also includes stress testing capabilities by generating random transactions for performance analysis, outputs account statuses to CSV, and leverages Rust's ownership for secure memory management.
+It also includes stress testing capabilities by generating random transactions for performance analysis, outputs account statuses to CSV, and leverages Rust's ownership and DashMap for safe memory management and resource sharing.

 ### Project Structure